 - Risk of bone weakness: Inadequate intake of bone-supporting nutrients such as calcium, phosphorus and vitamin D may increase the risk for low bone mineral density and stress fractures.

 - Collapse: Inadequate fluid intake may cause dehydration and a range of untoward consequences such as reduction in blood volume, decreased skin blood flow, decreased sweat rate, decreased heat dissipation and increased muscle breakdown.
 All of these may lead to headache, collapse and, on rare occasions, serious consequences.

 Although it is important to discuss your meal plan with your sports nutritionist, here are a few things you can do to optimise your nutritional intake1-6:

 - Keep realistic goals.
-Make a conscious effort to get your diet and exercise right and do not go overboard with your diet
+Make a conscious effort to get your diet and exercise right and do not go overboard with your diet and/or exercise.

 - Regularly seek your nutritionist’s support.
 Talk to him or her about your need of nutritional supplements to support the run.

 - Avoid dieting or calorie restriction.
 Talk to your nutritionist to understand the weight management.